indrabayuu/indrabayuu.github.io/_posts/2025-11-13-kubernetes-cicd.md

 **Explanation:**
 - This service will running on internal port `8080`
-- Can be accessed through HTTP:80 via Traefik Ingress
+- Can be accessed through `HTTP:80` via Traefik Ingress
 - Dont forget to change `<AWS_ACCOUNT_ID>` and `my-app` with your actual values

-> By default, Kubernetes has `liveness` and `readiness` probe to monitor your pods.
-You can create endpoints to check your app health.
-If your app is down, the control-plane can scheduled your app.
+> **INFO**: By default, Kubernetes provides `liveness` and `readiness` probes to monitor your pods.
+You can create endpoints to check your app’s health (`/livez` and `/readyz`).
+If your app goes down, the control plane can reschedule your app.
 {: .prompt-tip }

 ### 2. Push to Gitlab